-The dough of Chukaman is made from wheat flour, sugar, yeast, and baking powder, and leavened with a savory or sweet filling.
+The dough of Chukaman is typically made from wheat flour, sugar, yeast, and baking powder and leavened with a savory or sweet filling.

 Since each Japanese convenience store chain develops and sells its own Chukaman with various unique fillings, it’s fun to try such new flavors.

 Chukaman was transmitted from China about 100 years ago and has been widely enjoyed now in Japan.

 As mentioned above, nowadays, Chukaman is available in various varieties, but there are four common types seen so often, about which I will talk this time.

 By the way, the word Man (まん) included in the name of each type of Chukaman is the abbreviation of Manju (饅頭).